arkenfox/user.js/.github/ISSUE_TEMPLATE/tools.md

 ---
 name: Tools
-about: Report issues with the updaters, troubleshooter, or any other tools.
+about: Report issues with the updaters, the troubleshooter, or any other tools.
 title: ''
 labels: ''
 assignees: ''